-3.I.1 Fuel Shut-off:
+3.1.1 Fuel Shut-off:

 All cars with other than stock fuel system shall have a fuel shut-off within the driver's reach.
-Electric fuel pumps shall have a switch in the circuit to disable pump operation.
-All electric fuel pumps shall have an inertial switch in the circuit to disable pump operation.
+All vehicles using electric fuel pumps shall have an inertial switch and an oil pressure switch in the circuit to disable pump operation in the event of an incident.
 All rotating fuel shut-off valves SHALL have a positive stop to prevent reopening of the valve.

-3.I.2 Nitrous Oxide Systems:
+3.1.2 Nitrous Oxide Systems: